Box in Boiler Cost

 Hiring a Contractor and Obtaining the Materials

-First and foremost, you need to decide whether you want to undertake the work yourself or hire a professional (more on this in the next section).
+First and foremost, you need to decide whether you want to undertake the work yourself or hire a professional.

-If you choose to hire a professional, they could obtain the materials for you.
-Otherwise, you’d need to get them yourself.
-It’s important that you secure all the correct materials and have the right tools needed.
+If you choose to hire a professional, they'll source the materials for you.
+Otherwise, you'll need to get them yourself.

 Boxing In the Boiler